tAndreani/IPVARIABLE/README.md

 # Ch-IPnoiSY: genome-wide estimation of noisy regions in transcription factor ChIP-seq data
-Ch-IPnoiSY is a method capable to detect noisy DNA binding regions of several unrelated proteins in a given cell type.
+Ch-IPnoiSY is a method capable to detect noisy DNA binding regions of several transcription factors in a given cell type.
 It takes in input ChIP-seq peaks and outputs noisy regions for the cell under investigation.

 # Motivation